The Idea and who I am

 The build plate will be supported on both sides by steppers with integrated lead screws connected to polymer anti-backlash nuts.
 The means the build plate will not vibrate, and there will be nearly no slop in the z direction resulting in precise adjustments to print layer height.

 I will be releasing design files and component sourcing for all aspects of the Nautilus 3D printer.
 If the printer succeeds source files will be released at launch.

 Help make the Nautilus 3D printer a reality!

 This is strictly a donation!
-You are contribution towards the development of the Nautilus 3D printer.
-Your contribution does NOT guarantee the success of the printer and you will NOT receive anything in return for you contribution.
+You are contributing towards the development of the Nautilus 3D printer.
+Your contribution does NOT guarantee the success of the printer and you will NOT receive a printer in return for you contribution.
 That said, I will be forever thankful, and you can have the great feeling of supporting the development of a new standard of what a desktop 3D printer should and can offer!
 Contributions of $100+ can optionally have their names listed in the Contributors section below.

 Join the Team?

 If you have knowledge building and design 3D printers and would be interested in working on this project, please fill out the form below.
 I am specifically looking for someone to provide software support (Cura and Marlin) as I am more of a hardware person.